 by anthony on 01/30/14 at 11:11 am

-A successful checkout form is not only one that gets filled out by many users, but also one that returns correct and reliable user information to you.
-This can only happen if you design your checkout forms for quality input to prevent garbage output.
-There are three form field input techniques you should use, so that you’ll never get wrong user information again.
+A successful checkout form is not only one that gets filled out, but also one that returns correct, reliable user information.
+This can only happen if you prevent users from giving you garbage output.
+There are three form field input techniques you should use, so that you’ll never get wrong and misformatted user information again.

 Automate Your Form Fields

 Automating the user’s form input allows them to fill out less fields and prevents mistakes.
 You can’t automate every field on your checkout form, but there are some you can automate so that you get the right output every time with minimal effort from the user.